 October 24 is National Food Day.
-What better way to celebrate than with this collection of Halloween recipes featuring both sweet and savory ideas, all designed to thrill and chill your family and guests.
+What better way to celebrate than with this collection of Halloween recipes featuring both sweet and savory ideas, all designed to thrill and chill your family and Halloween party guests.

 All of the holiday seasons have great appeal for interesting recipes, but Halloween seems to be my favorite.
 I love some of the ways that normal recipe ingredients can come together to delight both young and old with ghoulish, spooky appeal.